sapegin/washingcode-book/manuscript/110_Other_techniques.md

 - **Responsible for one thing:** it’s easier to test all possible scenarios of a function when it doesn’t do too much.
 - **Doesn’t control presentation, only logic:** it’s easier to test raw data (number, arrays, objects, an so on) than its presentation (strings, HTML, and so on).
 Also, the presentation usually changes more often than logic, which means we’d have to update our tests more often if we were testing presentation.

-I> We talk more about separation of logic and presentation in the [Divide and conquer, or merge and relax](#divide) chapter.

 To summarize: it’s easier to test small pure functions.
 I don’t always follow these principles because I write unit tests only when I need to test some complex logic.
 In such cases, these principles make testing simpler and test more resilient to further code changes.

 I> A _pure function_ is a function that always returns the same value if we pass the same arguments (meaning it doesn’t depend on any non-deterministic values like dates or random numbers, on any non-constant value outside the function, or on the function’s internal state), and doesn’t have side effects (meaning it doesn’t change any external variables, update the database, send network requests, and so on).